Shadow-Night-Black/RoboCode-Robot/README.md

 A simple robot who rides waves to dodge their opponents attacks and avoid obstacles.

-A simple yet effective robot for robocode
+A simple yet effective robot for robocode (made for a university competition, came 1st in both 1v1 and FFA)

 https://robocode.sourceforge.io/